faustic/fauces/doc/dev/targets/aarch64/aarch64_mac.md

 ## Target `aarch64_mac`

 We will not go into much detail here.
-For more detailed information, we will rely on [documentation from Apple](https://developer.apple.com/documentation/xcode/writing-arm64-code-for-apple-platforms) and [documentaion from ARM](https://github.com/ARM-software/abi-aa).
+For more detailed information, we will rely on [documentation from Apple](https://developer.apple.com/documentation/xcode/writing-arm64-code-for-apple-platforms) and [documentation from ARM](https://github.com/ARM-software/abi-aa).

 ### Supported hardware